Qovery/documentation/website/guides/tutorial/aws-vpc-peering-with-qovery.md

      website/guides/tutorial/aws-vpc-peering-with-qovery.md.erb
 -->

 ## Goal

-In this tutorial, we will connect an existing VPC on our AWS account with the VPC of a Qovery managed cluster.
+In this tutorial, we will connect an existing VPC on our AWS accounts with the VPC of a Qovery managed cluster.
-We should then be able to deploy an application using a PostgreSQL RDS instance in our existing VPC.
+We should then be able to deploy an application using a PostgresSQL RDS instance in our existing VPC.

 <Steps headingDepth={3}>